Cray-HPE/bos/README.md

 # Boot Orchestration Service (BOS)

 This is the Boot Orchestration Service (BOS) API.
-It is responsible for stateful changes to boot orchestration sessions, and launching boot orchestration agents (BOA) which fulfill boot-related requests.
+It includes a CRUD style database and a number of operators (implemented as individual deployments) that are designed to move registered components (typically hardware) from one expected state to another.

 ## Related Software

-*Boot Orchestration Agent* (BOA) handles boot requests submitted to the BOS API.

 *Image Management Service* (IMS) owns record keeping, building and staging of images used with a boot orchestration service Boot Set.